Fans back Hendry to replace Hanley against Norway

-Norway v Scotland: Fans back Jack Hendry to replace Grant Hanley in Oslto
+Norway v Scotland: Fans back Jack Hendry to replace Grant Hanley in Oslo

 Last updated on .From the section Scotland